datalad-handbook/book/docs/basics/101-146-providers.rst

 :command:`get` will authenticate automatically, without user input, as long as the entered credentials stay valid.

+.. findoutmore:: How does the authentication work?

+   Passwords, user names, tokens, or any other login information is stored in your system's (encrypted) `keyring <https://en.wikipedia.org/wiki/GNOME_Keyring>`_.
+   It is a built-in credential store, used in all major operating systems, and can store credentials securely.
+   DataLad uses the `Python keyring <https://keyring.readthedocs.io/en/latest/>`_ package to access the keyring.
+In addition to a standard interface to the keyring, this library also has useful special purpose backends that come in handy in corner cases such as HPC/cluster computing, where no interactive sessions are available.

 If a particular storage solution requires authentication but it is not known to DataLad yet, the download will fail.
 Here is how this looks like if data is